Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Simulated Learning Environments for Irrigation and Suction

 In this task, we consider the problem of diluting condensed contaminants, such as clotted blood, by irrigating liquid from the Suction/Irrigator.
 While transparent saline is generally used in practice, we consider irrigating a red-colored liquid as a simplification.
 This ensures all liquid added into the container is distinguishable from the tissue and can be further suctioned by the suction agent in real-world experiments.
 The simplification is reasonable since saline usually turns red instantly in practice after being irrigated due to the presence of blood.

 In each episode, a random tissue shape is generated in the container, as will be elaborated in Section~\ref{sec:randomization_and_cl}.
 A random amount of fluid block with high cohesion and friction and a dark red color that simulates a clotted blood area is dropped onto the tissue.
-The goal is for the agent to control the PSM's joint-space motion, move the end-effector (EE) toward the dense blood area, and irrigate liquid with lighter color and less dense fluid properties.
+The goal is for the agent to control the PSM's joint-space motion, move the EE toward the dense blood area, and irrigate with liquid of lighter color and less dense fluid properties.
 When both types of liquid mix with each other, colors diffuse between particles as discussed in Section~\ref{sec:fluid_sim_render}.
 Additionally, each particle is initially assigned a value indicating whether it belongs to the clotted blood or the irrigation liquid.
 This value is also diffused across particles, providing information on the number of particles affected by irrigation.
 A threshold is used when determining whether the dense blood particles have been affected.
-After an enough number of blood particles are affected, the task is considered completed.
+Particles that spill outside of the tissue container will be removed and not considered, as they are set as inactive.
+After enough blood particles are affected, the task is considered completed.
 A screenshot from the irrigation environment is shown in Fig.~\ref{fig:sim_env_overview}b.

 \textbf{Observations and actions\;} The observation consists of both visual and vector parts.
-The visual part includes the RGB image from the camera and the initial frame of the camera, which provides information about the initial location of the dense blood.
+The visual component includes an RGB image from the camera at each step, as well as an initial frame captured at the beginning of the episode.
+The initial frame provides implicit information about the dense blood's starting location.
+This is crucial because, as more liquid is added, it becomes difficult to determine where the dense blood was initially, as the liquid spreads and covers the area.
 The vector observation includes current robot joint positions and a number indicating whether the robot is in contact with the tissue, which is decided by measuring the EE link's incoming joint force and torque.
 The vector observation is stacked with values from the previous 3 steps to include historical motion data.
 The actions are the incremental movements of the robot joints, along with a control signal to toggle the irrigation on and off.
 The action frequency is 10 Hz.